An Alameda County Gun Charge Lawyer Can Fight for You

 Carrying a Concealed Weapon

 Under Penal Code § 25400, carrying a concealed firearm without a valid permit is a crime.
 This applies whether the firearm is hidden on your person, in your vehicle, or within reach.
-Depending on the circumstances, this offense can be charged as either a misdemeanor or a felony.
+Depending on the circumstances, this offense can be charged as either a misdemeanor or a felony, so it is often referred to as a “wobbler” offense.
+It is important to work with an Alameda County gun charge lawyer early on so that your defense attorney can advocate for the charge to be filed as a misdemeanor rather than a felony.

 Carrying a Loaded Firearm in Public